IvDmNe/kalman-filters/README.md

 All algorithms were implemented in Python using JAX and NumPy.

-To see results, plots and time comparison, refer to [This Jupyter notebook](exps.ipynb)
+To see results, plots and time comparison, refer to [this Jupyter notebook](exps.ipynb).